-Message from the American Lung Association of the Mid-Atlantic Executive Vice President Deborah P. Brown
+Message from the American Lung Association of the Mid-Atlantic President and Chief Executive Officer Deborah P. Brown

 Through your generous support, the American Lung Association of the Mid-Atlantic has made great strides in the fight for healthy lungs over the past year.

 - Involved more than 25,000 young people in our youth tobacco control movement;

 - helped 5,149 people quit using tobacco or attempt to quit;

 - worked with 69 Better Breathers Clubs in six states, and